sunuslee/vim-plugin-random-colorscheme-picker/README.md

  `C:\Program Files\vim\vim73\plugin`

- vim73 might be vim72 or whatever.. as long as it's where ur vim is installed, it's vaild.
+ vim73 might be vim72 or whatever.. as long as it's where your vim is installed, it's valid.

 2. copy randomColorPicker.vim to that directory.